Seasonal closures for caribou conservation

 Jasper National Park

 In Jasper National Park, caribou and their habitat are protected under Canada’s National Parks Act and Species at Risk Act.
-Seasonal closures and access restrictions are just one way that Parks Canada is protecting caribou.
+Seasonal closures and access restrictions are just one way Parks Canada is protecting caribou.

 For a full description of the closure areas, see the maps and important bulletins below.